Chaitanya31612/microservices-amazon-clone/Readme.md

 ## Common Shared Library

 ### Overview
-- A common shared library is used across different services for shared functionality.
+- A common shared library is used across different services for shared functionality and event definitions.
 - It is published on npm under the organization and name `@cgecommerceproject/common`.
+- Contains Kafka wrapper and event interfaces for inter-service communication.

 ### Usage
 - Install the library in other projects using `npm install @cgecommerceproject/common`.
 - After updates, publish the library using `npm publish --access public`.
 - Update the library in other projects with `npm update @cgecommerceproject/common`.

+### Kafka Integration
+- The common library provides a `KafkaWrapper` class that implements the singleton pattern for managing Kafka clients.
+- Event interfaces are defined for different types of events (OrderCreated, OrderUpdated, PaymentCreated, etc.).
+- Services can use the common library to publish and subscribe to events.

 ## Auth Service Documentation